Books by Diane Ioannou

 Recent review:

-Her plans of purchasing a vacation home in Southern California were shattered due to the COVID-19 pandemic.
+Maria’s plans of purchasing a vacation home in Southern California were shattered due to...

 Peloponnese